benjmndx/benjmndx.github.io/index.md

 > 4. Gen Z values inclusivity, individual expression, and is highly concerned with social and environmental issues, expecting brands to align with these values.
 > 5. Their consumer behavior reflects a preference for access over ownership, a focus on experiences, and a demand for ethical and sustainable practices from companies.
 > 6. Fashion trends among Gen Z are marked by a mix of expressive, ever-changing styles and a resurgence of vintage and thrifted items, balancing their desire for uniqueness with sustainability concerns.
 > </details>

+### *Generation Z Says They Work the Hardest, But Only When They Want To*
+> **Article**: <a href="https://www.shrm.org/topics-tools/news/employee-relations/generation-z-says-work-hardest-want-to" target="_blank">https://www.shrm.org/topics-tools/news/employee-relations/generation-z-says-work-hardest-want-to</a><br>
+> <br>
+> Discover how the 'always connected' generation views themselves as the most hardworking generation and how they are reshaping workplace expectations with a blend of hard work, digital savvy, and a non-negotiable demand for work-life balance.
+> <details>
+>  <summary><kbd> <br> Summary <br> </kbd></summary>
+>
+> 1. Generation Z are committed, but their commitment comes with a catch: they refuse to work outside their preferred times.
+> 2. Despite being digital natives, Gen Z values face-to-face interactions at work, challenging the stereotype of the antisocial screen addict.
+> 3. The study, based on a global survey of over 3,000 Gen Z members, reveals their high self-assessment of work ethic, their unique work preferences, and the significant role of managers in addressing their work-related anxieties.
+> 4. Gen Z's work values include a demand for control over their schedules, a rejection of back-to-back shifts, and a preference for direct communication with their teams and managers.
+> 5. Their confidence is juxtaposed with anxiety about work expectations and success, with a notable portion feeling unprepared by their education for the workplace.
+> 6. This generation's blend of digital fluency, demand for flexibility, and work-related anxieties presents a unique challenge and opportunity for L&D professionals to tailor strategies that effectively engage and support them.
+> </details>

 ### *What makes Gen Z tick?*